pypa/distlib/docs/reference.rst

 .. function:: interpret(marker, execution_context=None)

-   This function returns the result of interpreting an environment marker in aptional execution context, which is used for name lookups.
+   This function returns the result of interpreting an environment marker in optional execution context, which is used for name lookups.